spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/install-amazon-quicksight.md

 {% info_block warningBox "Verification" %}

-Make sure the following changes have been applied by checking your database:
+Make sure the following changes have been applied in the database:

 | DATABASE ENTITY                        | TYPE  | EVENT   |
 |----------------------------------------|-------|---------|